awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

  The `use_large_pages` parameter controls whether huge pages are enabled for a DB instance\.
 The possible settings for this parameter are `ONLY`, `FALSE`, and `{DBInstanceClassHugePagesDefault}`\.
 The `use_large_pages` parameter is set to `{DBInstanceClassHugePagesDefault}` in the default DB parameter group for Oracle\.

 To control whether huge pages are enabled for a DB instance automatically, you can use the `DBInstanceClassHugePagesDefault` formula variable in parameter groups\.
 The value is determined as follows:
-+ For the current generation DB instance classes \(db\.t2, db\.r3, and db\.m4\), `DBInstanceClassHugePagesDefault` always evaluates to `FALSE` by default\.
++ For the DB instance classes db\.t2, db\.r3, and db\.m4, `DBInstanceClassHugePagesDefault` always evaluates to `FALSE` by default\.
 You can enable huge pages manually if the instance class has at least 14 GiB of memory\.
-+ For next generation instance classes, such as db\.r4, if the instance class has less than 100 GiB of memory, `DBInstanceClassHugePagesDefault` evaluates to `ONLY` by default\.
++ For DB instance class db\.r4, if the instance class has less than 100 GiB of memory, `DBInstanceClassHugePagesDefault` evaluates to `ONLY` by default\.
-+ For next generation instance classes, such as db\.r4, if the instance class has at least 100 GiB of memory, `DBInstanceClassHugePagesDefault` always evaluates to `ONLY`\.
++ For DB instance class db\.r4, if the instance class has at least 100 GiB of memory, `DBInstanceClassHugePagesDefault` always evaluates to `ONLY`\.

 Huge pages are not enabled by default for the following DB instance classes\.